sakthipriyadhanusu/Ex_7_List-View/README.md

-## Ex.No:7 Develop an android application to display the country name with image using list view in android studio.
+## Ex.No:7 Develop an android application to display the programming languages with toast message using list view in android studio
 ## AIM:
 To create and develop the application to display the place name with image using list view in android studio